-

 Know Your Rights: New Labor Department Rules for the H-2A Program

 On April 29, 2024, the U.S. Department of Labor (DOL) finalized a rule that will address longstanding abuses within the H-2A program and give all farm workers crucial protections.
-Due to a recent federal court ruling, this rule will go into partial effect in only 33 states on August 29, 2024.
+Due to recent federal court rulings, this rule is in effect in certain states.
 Check below to see if your state is one of these states.

 Here is what you need to know about this rule: